FisaGamer/docs/docs/api-auth.md

 ## Use of AzAuth (Java)

-Before using AzAuth, please make sure that the api is activated by going to in the settings of your site, on your admin panel.
+Before using AzAuth, please make sure that the API is activated by going to in the settings of your site, on your admin panel.

 ### Using with [OpenLauncherLib](https://github.com/Litarvan/OpenLauncherLib/) _(for minecraft launcher)_